ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

     * Current condition area

-    This area is used for create or update condition for a filtering propery and function.
+    This area is used for create or update condition for a filtering property and function.
     It looks and behave different for different kind of filtering property or function: for numeric properties it is small, for enumerated ones it contains possibly large control for variants of values, for functions it might be even more wide